brianneewell1/weathersearch/README.md

 # weathersearch
-Dashboard to search weekly weather by state
+Dashboard to search weekly weather by city